 Pinglin Ecological Park Introduction

-Pinglin Ecological Park is situated by the mountains and water, adjacent to the Tea Research and Extension Station, covering nearly three hectares.
-Although named an ecological park, it is essentially a garden located next to the Tea Research and Extension Station.
-The park is designed based on the existing terrain and retains many areas of primary forest.
-It features various landscape facilities and preserves a diverse range of native plant ecosystems, making it an excellent place for recreation and leisure.
-The plant ecology zone within the park is renowned, including the tea garden ecology area, medicinal plant area, and landscapes of azaleas, golden day lilies, and wild ginger lilies, as well as apricot blossom groves, cedar forests, Taiwan fir forests, maple gardens, aquatic plant complexes, and snakewood forests, each with its unique characteristics.
-Upon entering the park, the fragrance of tea mingles with that of flowers, refreshing the senses.
-Within the park, there is a shrine called "Siyuan Platform" that honors the protector deity of tea farmers, Matsu.
-This Matsu is about 200 years old and is said to have been brought from Fujian by early tea workers who migrated to Taiwan.
-Due to its reputed efficacy, an increasing number of tea farmers have come to pay their respects over the years, making it the main object of worship for tea farmers in Pinglin and a spiritual anchor for the local community.
+Pinglin Ecological Park is situated beside the mountains and water, adjacent to the Tea Museum, and covers an area of nearly three hectares.
+Although named an ecological park, it is essentially a garden located next to the Tea Museum.
+The park is built according to the original topography and retains many areas of primeval forest.
+It features various landscape facilities and preserves diverse native plant ecosystems, making it a popular destination for recreation and leisure.
+The plant ecology area within the park is renowned, with distinct sections including the tea garden ecological area, medicinal plant area, and fields of azaleas, daylilies, and wild ginger flowers, as well as apricot tree groves, cedar forests, hemlock forests, maple orchards, an aquatic plant complex, and snakewood forests.
+Upon entering the park, the aroma of tea mingles with the fragrance of flowers, refreshing the senses.
+Within the park stands the "Siyuan Platform," which honors the protective deity of tea farmers, Mazu of Chiajiao.
+This statue of Mazu is about 200 years old and was reportedly brought from Fujian by early mainland tea workers who migrated to Taiwan.
+Because of its reputed efficacy, the number of tea farmers visiting to pay their respects has continually increased, and it has become the main deity of Pinglin's tea farmers, serving as a spiritual pillar for the entire community.